UnifiedPush/specifications/specifications/android.md

 It MAY be sent with one or more of the following 3 extras:
 * features (ArrayList\<String\>): indicate the connector is requesting a set of optional features to be enabled.
 It MUST be the qualified name of the action declared to advertise this feature.
 The connector MUST check that the action is declared before requesting an optional feature.
-* message (String): a short description of the purpose of the registration that the distributor MAY show to the user.
+* message (String): this is the short description of the registration as defined in the [Resources], that the distributor MAY show to the user.
 * vapid (String, 87 bytes):  a VAPID public key as defined in the [Resources].
 Some distributors MAY require a valid VAPID key, and response with [org.unifiedpush.android.connector.REGISTRATION_FAILED] if it is not present.

 The distributor MUST send a broadcast intent to one of the following actions when it handles this action: